kristentsuboi/EventTrackerProject/README.md

 - Spring Boot
 - MySQL
 - Postman
-- Javascript
+- Angular
 - DOM
 - Bootstrap

 # Lessons Learned
 This project has allowed me to solidify my JPA knowledge by building entities for this project.
 I used a REST service to access database objects.
 I also solidified my understanding on HTTP Requests/Responses.
-Testing in Postman was pretty simple.
-Javascript was extremely intimidating for some reason, but using js to build the front end of this application was very comfortable.
+Application reconfigured from Javascript to Angular with the use of components, services, and directives.